 Superkarts are karts used for racing on relatively long karting circuits.
 Superkarts usually have 250cc 2-stroke engines.
 Highly popular in Europe and Australia, superkart racing is the step to bridge the gap between high-level karting and professional car racing.

-Although superkarts aren’t as popular in the States by comparison, races do happen here and there are a couple of series you can enter with your 250cc rig.
-Overall though, US racers consider them to be more of a very fast, very dangerous novelty as opposed to a serious racing machine.
+To look at one, you wouldn’t associate it with go-karts at all!
+It looks more like a small, incredibly lightweight car.
+Although superkarts aren’t as popular in the United States by comparison, races do happen here and there are a couple of series you can enter with your 250cc rig.
+Overall though, many racers consider them to be more of a very fast, very dangerous novelty as opposed to a serious racing machine.

-Example Speeds Of 250cc Go-Karts
+4 Example Speeds Of 250cc Go-Karts

 Due to superkarts being more of a niche racing series, manufacturers who design and produce them are somewhat rare.
-That, and even in Europe and Australia where the motorsport is more popular, everyone uses these chassis makers as standard due to their expertise in the tricky division.
+That, and even in Europe and Australia where the series is more popular, everyone uses these chassis makers as standard due to their expertise in the tricky division.

 Unlike in normal kart racing series, with a wide choice of engines and displacements, 250cc varieties are almost all exclusively designed and made for motorcycles and road racing.
-As such, using more than three engines gives too many variables to test between balance of chassis and all of the other components.
+Three engines became fan favorites and it’s stayed that way ever since, even though the emergence of superkarts happened back in the mid-1990s.